Saltina Shaker: Career

 Saltina Shaker is known for her online beauty content on social media, especially TikTok and Instagram, garnering over 3 million followers across all platforms, making her the most followed Canadian drag queen on social media.
 She has been crowned Ms. Capital Pride.

+In November 2025, Saltina Shaker was announced as a contestant on the sixth season of the drag competition show Canada's Drag Race.
+She placed sixth and was eliminated after landing in the bottom two during a design challenge, where she lost a lip sync against fellow contestant PM.

 Personal life

 Lesniowski is based in Ottawa, and uses she/her pronouns in drag and he/they pronouns out of drag.
 Although he mostly recovered from the accident, he suffers chronic pain, severe digestive issues, and fatigue as a result, and has to keep painkillers with him at all times.